knative/docs/serving/samples/build-private-repo-go/README.md

 INGRESSGATEWAY=knative-ingressgateway
 INGRESSGATEWAY_LABEL=knative

-# In Knative 0.3.x the use of `knative-ingressgateway` is deprecated.
+# The use of `knative-ingressgateway` is deprecated in Knative v0.3.x.
-# We should use `istio-ingressgateway` since `knative-ingressgateway`
+# Use `istio-ingressgateway` instead, since `knative-ingressgateway`
-# will be removed in 0.4.
+# will be removed in Knative v0.4.
 if kubectl get configmap config-istio -n knative-serving &> /dev/null; then
     INGRESSGATEWAY=istio-ingressgateway
     INGRESSGATEWAY_LABEL=istio